PostHog/posthog.com/contents/blog/hightouch-posthog-reverse-etl-integration.md

 ## What data can be synced?

-Currently, Hightouch can sync data to the 'Persons' object in PostHog from any of the following data sources:
+Currently, Hightouch can sync 'Events' and data to the 'Persons' object in PostHog from any of the following data sources:

 - Airtable
 - Athena